21 Customizing Origin

 System Variables Dialog

-Set Systems Variables dialog box (Tools: System Variables...) can be used to view and set system variable values.
+Set Systems Variables dialog box (Preferences: System Variables...) can be used to view and set system variable values.
 In the dialog, there is a link named System Variables List which opens a web page with a list of all system variables, the default value, and description.

 System variables are internal Origin settings that allow for the fine-tuning of a wide range of Origin behaviors.
 Origin's